21st-centuryman/.dotfiles/README.md

 * A way to manage my Dotfiles
 (and other programs as they come and go)

-Therefore I have been exploring on my freetime what I can use to make this as similar as possible for my windows and unix based machines.
+Therefore I have been exploring on my freetime what I can use to make this as similar as possible for my windows (using WSL) and unix based machines.
 I also want my configuration and settings for these programs to be used as dotfiles so I don't have to manually set that up everytime I create a new server or get a new machine.

 ## ⇁ The solution